programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

   using Natural Language Processing (NLP) to extract potentially problematic 'red flags' in terms and conditions.
-In doing so, we hope to fill an identified confidence gap in interpreting legalistic clauses, especially within Higher Educational librarians and amongst digital scholars.
+In doing so, we hope to fill an identified confidence gap in interpreting legalistic clauses, especially within Higher Educational libraries and amongst digital scholars.
 In turn, this lesson advocates for critical AI use, risk mitigation, and institutional-researcher dialogue.

-  We do not intended this lesson to constitute legal advice from a qualified lawyer, nor seek to replace library expertise.
+  We do not intend for this lesson to constitute legal advice from a qualified lawyer, nor seek to replace library expertise.

 avatar_alt: Red flag graffiti